pranav-P92/AWS-SAA/README.md

 ### Amazon Neptune
 - fully managed graph database
+- can store up to billions of relations and query the graph with milliseconds latency
-- a popular graph dataset would be a social network
+- example: a popular graph dataset would be a social network
     - users have friends
     - posts have comments
     - comments have likes from users
     - users share and like posts
 - highly available across 3AZ, with upto 15 read replicas
 - build and run applications working with highly connected datasets
-- can store up to billions of relations and query the graph with milliseconds latency
 - highly available with replications across multiple AZs

 ### Amazon Neptune - Streams
-- real time ordered sequence of every chagne to your graph data
+- real time ordered sequence of every change to your graph data
 - changes are available immediately after writing
 - no duplicates, strict order
 - streams data is accessible in an HTTP REST API

-### Anazon Keyspaces ( for Apache Cassandra)
+### Amazon Keyspaces ( for Apache Cassandra)
 - open source NoSQL distributed database
-- it is a serverless, scalable, highly available, fully managed by AWS
 - automatically scale tables up/down based on the application's traffic
 - tables are replicated 3 times across multiple AZ
 - using the CQL(cassandra query language)
-- single digit millisecond latency at any scale, 1000s of requests per second
+- single digit millisecond latency at any scale, handle 1000s of requests per second

  ### Amazon Timestream
- - fully managed, fast, scalable, sreverless time series database
+ - serverless timeseries db.
  - automatically scales up/down to adjust capacity
  - store and analayze trillions of events per day
  - 1000s times faster and 1/10th the cost of relational databases (cheaper)